 Whether your home's style veers rustic, modern, or somewhere in between, barn doors are a versatile, unexpected addition to any room—a bathroom, pantry, or bedroom, to start.
-There's a one-of-a-kind feel to barn doors that can feel characteristically country, if farmhouse is your decor of choice, or vintage, if you opt for more a lived-in look.
+There's a one-of-a-kind feel to barn doors that can feel characteristically country, if classic farmhouse style is your decor of choice, or vintage, if you opt for more a lived-in look.

 For handy types, barn doors can be installed yourself with just a day or two and a few common tools.
 Many come in kits (with or without hardware) and can be painted or stained to make them a perfect match for your home.
 You're just one purchase and a small DIY project away from a barn door.